Treat your knits right.

 Rinse it carefully and remove any excess water (again being careful not to stretch it) then lay it flat to dry.
 Once it’s dry, fold and store it flat until you’re ready to wear it again.

 Merino wool comes (unsurprisingly) from merino sheep.
 It’s thinner and softer than regular wool so usually has a better handfeel.
-Even better, merino wool can often be machine-washed on a cool cycle.

-Avoid using hot water as this can make the fibres in the wool shrink.
+What’s great about merino is that it can often be machine-washed on a cool cycle; avoid using hot water as this can make the fibres in the wool shrink.
 Use mild detergent and skip the bleach or fabric softener as this can damage the merino wool fibres.

 The best way to wear knitwear is to make sure that it fits your style as well as the occasion.
 Your goal is to feel comfortable and confident in what you’re wearing, and knitwear’s up there as one of the easiest ways to achieve it.
 Best you take care of it, then.